-California-based Nonprofit Institutions
+California-based Community Organizations

-TRDRP will accept applications from PIs at non-profit organizations or institutions, provided that the organization can manage the grant and demonstrate sound financial stewardship.
-NOTE: The organization must also meet our liability insurance requirements; please contact the appropriate Program Office for more information.
+TRDRP will accept applications from PIs at non-profit organizations or institutions, and, on a case-by-case basis, for-profit organizations and institutions provided that the organization can manage the grant and demonstrate sound financial stewardship.
+The organization must also meet our liability insurance requirements.
 If the application is recommended for funding, the centralized business units within the Research Grants Program Office (RGPO) will collect additional information, such as tax ID numbers and financial reports, to review the organization during the pre-funding process to ensure all financial management and project management eligibility criteria can be met.